HIYOKA/CelesteAura/wp-content/plugins/breeze/readme.txt

 == Changelog ==

+= 2.0.18=

+* Add: Integrated Cloudflare Cache in Breeze for Cloudways users only.
+* Add: s-maxage in cache-control of Response Headers.
+* Fix: Stopped purging the OCP cache while cache purging from Breeze.
+* Fix: Improved compatibility of Breeze with Woodmart theme.
+* Fix: Improved compatibility of Breeze with Buddyboss theme.
+* Fix: Preserving declared media for styles on combine CSS.

 = 2.0.17=

 * Fix: P-Tag will not be added when Lazy Load Images and Cross-Origin Safe Links are enabled.